|Advocate Dreyer Medical Clinic Breaks Ground on New West Aurora Facility|

 Click here to learn how you can get a copy of your medical records.THIS NOTICE OF PRIVACY PRACTICES (“NOTICE”) DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-This Notice, which became effective on September 1, 2010, applies to any health care facility or physician practice now or in the future controlled by or under common control with Advocate Health Care Network and any of its affiliates or subsidiaries (collectively referred to as "Advocate Health Care") which includes without limitation the following:
+This Notice applies to any health care facility or physician practice now or in the future controlled by or under common control with Advocate Health Care Network and any of its affiliates or subsidiaries (collectively referred to as "Advocate Health Care"), which includes without limitation the following:

 Hospitals and Medical Staffs